open-autonomy/spot/README.md

 <br>

 ## Spot Ingress / Egress
-The Ingress/Egress method specifies if the vehicle should ingress forward or backward, and the same for egress.
+The Ingress/Egress method specifies if the vehicle should go into the spot forward or backward, and the same for exiting the spot.
 The combination of these 2x2 possibilities creates 4 types of Ingress/Egress
-•	Pull Through	: drive forward in and drive forward out
+- Pull Through	: drive forward in and drive forward out
-•	Back In		: reverse into the spot and leave driving forward
+- Back In		: reverse into the spot and leave driving forward
-•	Back Out	: drive forward in and reverse to leave
+- Back Out		: drive forward in and reverse to leave
-•	Back Through	: drive in backwards and leave driving backwards
+- Back Through	: drive in backwards and leave driving backwards

 <br>